AntiPwr/AntiPwr.github.io/root/wiki/Kingdom.md

 - [[Spira]] (Spirit)
 - [[Resonant]] (Multiple Kingdoms)

-The **Proto** kingdom, also known as Protista, served as the foundation for the evolution of the Bluma and Decara kingdoms, but is no longer included in the newest accepted model of the [[Astalt's Theory of Kingdoms|Theory of Kingdoms]].
+The **Proto** kingdom served as the foundation for the evolution of the Bluma and Decara kingdoms, but is no longer included in the newest accepted model of the [[Astalt's Theory of Kingdoms|Theory of Kingdoms]].

 </details>